beautifulai/PptxGenJS/README.md

 ## Simple and Powerful

 - The absolute easiest PowerPoint library to use
-- Learn as you code will full typescript definitions included
+- Learn as you code with full TypeScript definitions included
 - Tons of demo code comes included (over 75 slides of features)

 ## Export Your Way

-- Exports files direct to client browsers with proper MIME-type
+- Exports files directly to client browsers with proper MIME-type
 - Other export formats available: base64, blob, stream, etc.
 - Presentation compression options and more